tmforum-oda/oda-canvas/source/operators/apiOperatorKong/README.md

 Key Features

-Lifecycle Management: Automates the creation, update, and deletion of ODA API resources and their corresponding HTTPRoute configurations.
+Lifecycle Management: Automates the creation, update, and deletion of ODA ExposedAPI resources and their corresponding HTTPRoute configurations.
 Plugin Management: Manages KongPlugin resources to enforce various policies and plugins on APIs, enhancing security and functionality.

 Usage